ryanbalieiro/vue-landing-page-template/README.md

 ### 2. Quickly customizing the colors

-Customizing the theme colors is a straightforward process.
+You can quickly customize the theme colors to fit your style.
 Simply access `src/scss/_variables.scss` and make adjustments to the color variables.
 For example, you can alter the primary color from orange to blue just by changing this line:

 ```scss
 $primary: #07c5ee; /** making the primary color blue! **/